The original version of this article first appeared in The Business Times.

 Imagine this: You have a choice of getting $90 or taking a 90% chance of winning $100.
 What would you pick?
 Most people would avoid the gamble and take the certain $90, even though the expected utility is the same for both options.

-However, if asked to choose between losing $90 or taking a 90% chance of losing $100, you would probably choose the latter (90% chance of losing $100), and engage in risk-seeking behavior to avoid a loss.
+However, if asked to choose between losing $90 or taking a 90% chance of losing $100, you would probably choose the latter (90% chance of losing $100), and engage in risk-seeking behaviour to avoid a loss.
 Again the expected utility of both choices is the same...

 How our cognitive bias affect our judgement on uncertainty

-Psychologists Daniel Kahneman and Amos Tversky developed a behavioral model known as prospect theory in 1979, to explain how our cognitive biases affect us when we assess uncertainty and make decisions using the principles of loss aversion.
+Psychologists Daniel Kahneman and Amos Tversky developed a behavioural model known as prospect theory in 1979, to explain how our cognitive biases affect us when we assess uncertainty and make decisions using the principles of loss aversion.
 We tend to feel the pain of losses more strongly than the pleasure of gains.
 In fact, Kahneman and Tversky’s research suggests that we feel at least twice as upset about losing $100 than we feel happy if we found a $100 bill on the street.

 We all believe that we are rational human beings that weigh the expected utility of different options before making a decision, but loss aversion is a cognitive bias that plays out in all parts of our lives.
 From staying in a failed relationship to holding onto a loss-making investment for far longer than we should, the fear of crystallising a loss feels more terrifying than keeping the status quo, even if we know that it’s costing us opportunities or money.